 Each year, the Annie Goodrich Award for excellence in teaching is presented to a faculty member nominated by the students.

 The Charles King, Jr., Memorial Scholars’ Aid Prize is awarded to a member of the graduating class who has demonstrated outstanding performance in scholarship, research, and clinical practice and who, through accomplishments and leadership, has inspired an admiration for professional work.
 Nominations are solicited from faculty and students.

 The Leadership in Nursing Practice Prize is awarded annually to a graduating Doctor of Nursing Practice student who has demonstrated outstanding leadership in the final D.N.P. project.
 Nominations are solicited from faculty and students.

 The Milton and Anne Sidney Prize is awarded to the graduating student whose scholarly inquiry, in the judgment of the faculty, best exemplifies YSN’s commitment to clinical study and its mission to contribute to better health care for all people through systematic study of the nature and effect of nursing practice.
 Nominations are solicited from faculty.

 Each year the YSN Community Service Award is given to a student who has made outstanding contributions to the New Haven community in the delivery of health care or volunteered his/her time through other community outreach efforts.
 Nominations are solicited from faculty and students.

-Each year the YSN Staff Recognition Award for outstanding service to the YSN community is presented to a staff member chosen by the students.
+Each year the YSN Staff Recognition Award for outstanding service to the YSN community is presented to a staff member nominated by students, faculty, and staff.